duraidabdul/LocalConsole/README.md

 ```

 ## **Usage**
-After preparing the localConsole, it can be conveniently used throughout a project.
+Once prepared, the localConsole can be used throughout your project.
 ```swift

 // Show local console.